Premium Report - First Time vs Returning Sales

 This report displays the total key sales figures (Orders, Sales Revenue, AOV) for First Time vs Returning Customers (for the last 12 months, on a monthly basis) and provides you with the Returning Percentage too.

 As a Premium Report, this is available on all Paid Plans of Report Toaster.
-You can access it by logging in to your account and then signing up here at any time.
+If you aren't signed up, follow these steps here to upgrade your account.

 Here are a few terms to be familiar with in order to understand First Time vs Returning Sales: